jbradshaw124/Assignment2MPC/README.md

             }
             else if(slideNumber == 8)
             {
-                setupSlide("Which of these timbres best describes the music?","Metallic", "Harsh", "Boomy", "Warm", "audio9.wav");
+                setupSlide("Which of these timbres best describes the music?","Metallic", "Harsh", "Boomy", "Mellow", "audio9.wav");
                 correctButton = 3;
             }
             else if(slideNumber == 9)